Why Card Counting Doesn't Work on Most Online Blackjack (And Where It Actually Does)

 -

 Training before real play.
 You can't practice counting at a live table without risking money.
-Using a calculator to internalize true count adjustments and optimal strategy deviations means you arrive at the casino prepared.
+Using a calculator to internalize true count adjustments and optimal strategy deviations means you arrive prepared, whether that's a casino floor or a live-dealer stream.

 The Bottom Line

 The house always has a way of protecting itself.
-Understanding how they do it is the first step to finding the situations where you can actually turn the tables.
+Understanding how they do it — and where the protection genuinely doesn't apply — is the first step to finding the situations where you can actually turn the tables.

 Curious?
 Try it yourself

-The demo is free — sign in with Google and you can track 50 cards per session.
-Enough to get a feel for how composition-dependent strategy actually works.
+The demo is free and runs right in your browser — no sign-up needed.
+You get 80 practice cards per session, enough to get a feel for how composition-dependent strategy actually works.